 Sometimes you know what you are looking for but do not know exactly where to find it.
 For example, you might be looking for any of the following:

 - Details about a specific person or event

 - A map

 - A diagram

 To find this sort of information might mean that you have to consult several books or sources.
 In these circumstances, you will be reading with the aim of zeroing in on the information you are looking for.

-(v) To identify the central idea of theme: The purpose here is to extract the essence of what the written material is trying to convey.
+The purpose here is to extract the essence of what the written material is trying to convey.
 For example, you might want to identify the major finding in an experimental article in a journal, or the core issue of a discussion paper.